wur-bioinformatics/introduction-to-bioinformatics/week4.md

 ...The amino acid residues that are in close contact with each other even if they are not adjacent to each other in the primary sequence.
 :::

-:::{dropdown} How is a MSA relevant for protein 3D structure prediction?...
+:::{dropdown} How is an MSA relevant for protein 3D structure prediction?...
 ...An MSA will reveal conserved regions that indicate parts of the protein sequence that are important for its function.
 These parts are often represented by specific folds, i.e., stretches with presence of secondary structure elements in a specific configuration.
 :::